practicingruby/practicing-ruby-paid/posts/v5/006-service-quality.md

 has forced me to become much more personally invested in solving it.
 As someone attempting to maintain a very high quality experience on a shoestring budget, I now understand what it is like to look at this problem from a stakeholder's point of view.
-In this article, I will share the lessons I've learned from the work Jordan Byron and I have been doing to maintain Practicing Ruby's web application.
+In this article, I will share the lessons that Jordan Byron and I have learned from working on Practicing Ruby's web application.

-In particular, I will discuss the techniques that have allowed us to make the most out our very limited development time, which is often as little as 5-10 hours per week.
-We didn't invent any of these practices; we picked them up mostly by studying what works for other people.
-However, we've learned that these ideas are complimentary to one another, and so the net benefit to us has been greater than the sum of its parts.
-In other words, this article forms a comprehensive recipe for keeping software stable as it grows -- without wasting tons of time and money!

-### Rule 1: Work incrementally
+### Lesson 1: Work incrementally

 Inspired by [Lean Software Development][lean] practices, we now view all work-in-progress code as a form of waste.
 This way of looking at things